23rd Avenue Action Plan

 We partnered with community stakeholders (residents, neighborhood associations, community organizations, business and property owners) to identify assets, issues, resources and opportunities in the three 23rd Avenue community cores.

-Together with Public Outreach and Engagement Liaisons (POELs) and the Advisory Core Team we will continue to ensure an inclusive process where the community can identify specific strategies and projects that will support implementation of the Action Plan over the next several years.
+Together with Public Outreach and Engagement Liaisons (POELs) and the Action Community Team we will continue to ensure an inclusive process where the community can identify specific strategies and projects that will support implementation of the Action Plan over the next several years.

 Community Workshop/Open House

 We have hosted a series of community meetings since early 2013 to seek community feedback and approval of the Action Plan, Urban Design Framework, and rezoning proposals.
 We post meeting details here when available.
 You can also sign up for email updates to be notified of any project news.

 Community Resource Fairs